 The Irish Centre for Human Rights, in conjunction with the School of Law, held a one-day conference on 24 March 2012 entitled Ireland and the United Nations Framework for Business and Human Rights.
 Drawing on the conference, and under the principal authorship of Dr Shane Darcy, the Centre produced the Business and Human Rights in Ireland Report.
 The report’s launch was covered extensively in the media, including the Irish Times, Public Interest Law Alliance and the Galway Advertiser

-In September 2013, the Irish Centre for Human Rights made a submission to the United Nations Human Rights Committee on the issue of business and human rights which can be downloaded here.
-ICHR Submission to the Human Rights Committee.
-This submission was reflected in the list of issues adopted at the 109th session of the Committee, in which the following request was put to Ireland:
+In September 2013, the Irish Centre for Human Rights made a submission to the United Nations Human Rights Committee on the issue of business and human rights which is available here.
+This submission was reflected in the list of issues adopted at the 109th session of the Committee.

-Dr Shane Darcy has recently created a blog, Business and Human Rights in Ireland, dedicated to tracking and analysing developments relating to business and human rights in Ireland.
+Dr Shane Darcy has runs the Business and Human Rights in Ireland blog, dedICHR 2016 Submissionicated to tracking and analysing developments relating to business and human rights in Ireland.
 It aims to address legal and policy issues, as well as highlighting human rights concerns raised by the activities of Irish companies or multinational corporations based in Ireland.

-For further details contact: Dr Shane Darcy (firstname.lastname@example.org)
+For further details please contact Dr Shane Darcy (email@example.com)

 Riding Along With Racism